Black Walnut and Wormwood:

 Traditional Uses

-Employed to improve digestion and treat infections.
+Employed to improve digestion and support immunity and detoxification.

 Safety Considerations